xmanolas/GENESIS_LAWYERS/ReadMe.txt

 3) For full project documentation and help please refer to DOCUMENTATION.doc.

 4) You can copy the SOURCECODE folder to any place on your hard drive.
-   Afterwards, open the SOURCECODE folder and run the Genesis.vbp file.
+   Next, open the SOURCECODE folder and run the Genesis.vbp file.